digitalrebar/doc/principles/late_binding.rst

 Many DevOps tooling leverages eventual consistency to create stable deployments.
-This interative approach assumes that repeated attempts of executing the same idemnepotent scripts do deliver this result; however, they are do not deliver predictable upgrades in situations where there are circular dependencies to resolve.
+This interative approach assumes that repeated attempts of executing the same idemnepotent scripts do deliver this result; however, they do not deliver predictable upgrades in situations where there are circular dependencies to resolve.

 Its not realistic to predict the exact configuration of a system in